Old Building Needing Rehabilitation

 Why Is Mold Dangerous to Public Health?

-Where does mold grow most prominently in buildings?
+Where does mold usually grow in commercial buildings?

 Why does mold cause health problems?